Workers Love AirPods Because Employers Stole Their Walls

 The arrival of these now-ubiquitous devices has ushered in a new era of office etiquette—and created a whole new set of problems.

-Unlike their tethered forebears, Bluetooth wireless headphones are convenient because they allow workers to forget they’re wearing a device and leave their desks without yanking their laptops onto the floor.
+Unlike their tethered forebears, Bluetooth wireless headphones are convenient because they allow workers to forget they’re wearing a device and to leave their desk without yanking their laptop onto the floor.
 In open offices, people commonly wander around with their headphones on all day, into bathrooms and kitchens, sometimes listening to nothing at all in order to avoid the constant distraction of compulsory social interaction.

 We have Apple to thank for wireless headphones’ proliferation.
-The tech giant launched its tiny, white AirPods in late 2016 to accompany new iPhones that lacked a traditional headphone jack.
-Despite initial concern that having two plastic sticks poking out of your ears might look insurmountably lame, AirPods have avoided the demise of other wearable tech like Google Glass by being immediately useful.
+The tech giant launched its tiny white AirPods in late 2016 to accompany new iPhones that lacked a traditional headphone jack.
+Despite initial concern that having two plastic sticks poking out of your ears might look insurmountably lame, AirPods have avoided the demise of other wearable tech such as Google Glass by being immediately useful.
 Industry analysts estimate that tens of millions of pairs of AirPods have been sold already, accounting for as much as 85 percent of the wireless-headphone market.
-The earbuds even star in ultra-viral videos and TikTok memes as a joke-y symbol of wealth among teens.
+The earbuds even star in ultra-viral videos and TikTok memes as a jokey symbol of wealth among teens.

-For Americans who have already joined the office workforce, AirPods serve a different purpose: tuning out your coworkers without looking excessively hostile.
-In that capacity, they’ve become indispensable to lots of people, because the hard surfaces, high ceilings, and empty spaces common in open offices help sounds carry.
-There’s rarely any soft surface to dampen them.
-Jerrick Haddad, a 35-year-old social-media strategist in Brooklyn, won’t go to his open office without them.
+For Americans who have already joined the office workforce, AirPods serve a different purpose: tuning out your co-workers without looking excessively hostile.
+In that capacity, they’ve become indispensable to lots of people because the hard surfaces, high ceilings, and empty spaces common in open offices help sounds carry.
+There’s rarely any soft surfaces to dampen them.
+Jerrick Haddad, a 35-year-old social-media strategist in Brooklyn, won’t go to his open office without wireless headphones.
 “We moved from offices to an open plan two years ago, and wireless headphones are why I haven’t quit,” he says.
 “One day I forgot them, and I got up and walked straight to the Apple store to buy a pair of AirPods.”

 The same is true for Antigua Samuelson, a 29-year-old Los Angeles resident who works for a medical-marijuana wholesaler.
 She watches Netflix or Hulu at her desk during slow periods, and without her AirPods, she’d have to find another way to fill significant amounts of idle time.
 “If I forget to bring them with me, I will go back home and get them,” she says.

 According to Ethan Bernstein, a professor at Harvard Business School who studies organizational behavior, it makes sense that this subtle tactic for avoiding constant interaction has seeped into office environments.
-“People are very good at creating spaces for themselves, and these days you look at everybody, and almost without exception, they’re on their phones with headphones in their ears,” he says.
-In a 2018 study, Bernstein and his team found that open offices decrease face-to-face interactions among coworkers by as much as 70 percent, in stark contrast to designers’ stated goals of collaborative teamwork.
+“People are very good at creating spaces for themselves, and these days you look at everybody and almost without exception they’re on their phones with headphones in their ears,” he says.
+In a 2018 study, Bernstein and his team found that open offices decrease face-to-face interaction among co-workers by as much as 70 percent, in stark contrast to the designers’ stated goal of collaborative teamwork.

-The proliferation of small, wireless headphones may exacerbate that effect.
-Since you don’t have to remove AirPods to wander around the office, it can be hard for your coworkers to tell if you’re listening to music or on a conference call, or if you’ve simply forgotten to take them out.
+The proliferation of small wireless headphones may exacerbate that effect.
+Since you don’t have to remove AirPods to wander around the office, it can be hard for your co-workers to tell if you’re listening to music or on a conference call, or if you’ve simply forgotten to take them out.
 For Samuelson, sometimes that’s the point.
 “Once in a while, I’ll pretend to have them on just so I can eavesdrop on what people are saying,” she admits.
-And for people who find music as distracting as they find their coworkers, putting on their quiet headphones can be as much of a visual signal as it is an attempt to dampen ambient noise.
+And for people who find music as distracting as they find their co-workers, putting on their quiet headphones can be as much of a visual signal as an attempt to dampen ambient noise.

 It’s not a perfect system.
 David Grilli, a 33-year-old IT professional, uses his headphones to signal that he wants to be left alone, but the message doesn’t always translate.
-His coworkers “stand in your field of vision until you take notice and ask what they need, or they start talking immediately as if you’re not wearing headphones,” he says.
-Grilli’s coworkers might just need his attention at inopportune moments, but could also be true that office workers are becoming so used to seeing each other in headphones that they barely register them.
+His co-workers “stand in your field of vision until you take notice and ask what they need, or they start talking immediately as if you’re not wearing headphones,” he says.
+Grilli’s co-workers might just need his attention at inopportune moments, but it could also be true that office workers are becoming so used to seeing one another in headphones that they barely register them.

-For women, there’s often an extra wrinkle: Wireless earbuds are often so small that they’re entirely invisible under long hair.
+For women, there can be an extra wrinkle: Wireless earbuds are often so small that they’re entirely invisible under long hair.
 Bernstein suggests that to send a clearer do-not-disturb signal to colleagues, people might consider larger, over-ear models.

-Employers can do some things to help with the confusion, like retrofitting a space with small, private phone booths to give employees somewhere to escape.
+Employers can do some things to help with the confusion, such as retrofitting a space with small, private phone booths to give employees somewhere to escape.
 That solves another headphone problem, too: Even when people can see your AirPods, they still don’t know what you’re doing with them.
-A person quietly sitting in on a conference call looks pretty similar to a person who’s focused on work while listening to soothing nature sounds or who’s checking Facebook while listening to nothing at all.
+A person quietly sitting in on a conference call looks pretty similar to a person who’s focused on work while listening to soothing nature sounds, or to one who’s checking Facebook while listening to nothing at all.
 This ambiguity has prompted a whole new visual language meant to mime the difference to unsuspecting desk-mates.
 To perform its most common gesture, which indicates that you are on a call, you dramatically motion to your ears while making a face that communicates a sense of semi-smug capitulation: You, too, are currently being inconvenienced by your own importance.

 Read: Zen and the art of cubicle living